eloqdata/eloq-website/website/blog/2024-08-17-benchmark/index.md

 ```
 memtier_benchmark -t 32 -c 20 --cluster-mode -s $server_ip1 -p $server_port1 -s $server_ip2 -p $server_port2 -s $server_ip3 -p $server_port3 --distinct-client-seed --ratio=$ratio --key-prefix="kv_" --key-minimum=1 --key-maximum=5000000 --random-data --data-size=128 --hide-histogram --test-time=300
 ```

-- Thread Number (-t): Specifies the number of threads for parallel execution, which we have set to a fixed value of 32.
-- Client Number (-c): Represents the number of clients per thread, which is set to a fixed value of 20.
-In our experiment, this resulted in a total concurrency of 640, calculated as `thread_num` × `client_num`.
-- Ratio (--ratio): Specifies the write:read ratio of the workload.
-We tested different workloads with ratios of 1:0, 0:1, and 1:10.
-- Cluster Mode (--cluster-mode): Enables the smart client feature when cluster mode is activated.
-This allows memtier_benchmark to be aware of the key's mapping to **EloqKV** shards.

 #### Results